- How do I get approval to remove a tree on my property?

 Do I need site plan approval for the change I am proposing to my residential property?

 All new construction (including building additions) requires submittal of two site plans to the Planning Department that locates all trees over 8” diameter within 100’ of construction.
-See our Residential Permitting Process guidelines pdf) for further information
+See our Single Family Residential Submittal Checklist for further information.

 How do I request a zoning verification letter?

 Please mail a sample letter of the information you are requesting and fee to the Planning Department.
 Be sure to include property address or Sidwell number.
 Please see the most updated department fee schedule on our main department page.
 Checks should be made payable to the City of Southfield.
 Please note that our target turnaround time for Zoning Letter preparation is 2-3 business days from date that payment is received.